 Best Gen3 M.2 SSDs: Samsung 970 PRO and EVO Plus

-Samsung’s 970 EVO Plus is a lot more affordable than the PRO but very close in terms of actual performance.
-Although it doesn’t use high-end MLC NAND, this drive is still among the best in the PCIe Gen 3 category and offers far better value than the PRO model.
+The 970 PRO is arguable a slightly better SSD as it uses MLC chips.
+However, Samsung’s 970 EVO Plus is a lot more affordable than the PRO but very close in terms of actual performance.
+Although it uses TLC NAND, it’s still among the best in the PCIe Gen 3 category.

 Other Fast PCIe Gen3 M.2 SSDs